-Physical separation may be present even if the couples live under one roof, if there is a clear disruption of marital or sexual relations.
+Physical separation may be present even if the couples live under one roof, provided that there is a clear disruption of marital or sexual relations.
 Also, the parties must generally not have performed other typical spousal duties, such as cooking or cleaning for each other.
-Separation must also be by choice of the couple, and not merely a matter of necessity (e.g. if a husband works abroad for a year, that may not count as a valid separation).

 In this sense, a deed of separation is not too different from a divorce agreement.
 A lawyer is usually hired to draft the deed of separation, although an oral agreement or a written document composed by the couple may still hold water as a separation agreement.

-It should be noted that a Deed of Separation can only be invoked with both spouses’ consent, and need not be registered with any government department or court.
-However, the Family Court can set aside terms of the Deed that it considers to be unfair or improper.
-Yet, this doesn’t not apply where the court has officially sanctioned the Deed.
+It should be noted that a Deed of Separation can be invoked only with both spouses’ consent, and need not be registered with any government department or court.
+However, the Family Justice Courts can set aside terms of the Deed of Separation that it considers to be unfair or improper.
+That said, this will not apply where the court has officially sanctioned the Deed of Separation.

-Couples may also file for a judgment of judicial separation, pursuant to section 101(1) of the Women’s Charter.
-This course of action may be more onerous, because of the need to prove the irretrievable breakdown of the marriage, on the grounds of adultery, unreasonable behaviour, or desertion.
-There are very minimal advantages to a judicial separation.
+Couples may also file for a court order for judicial separation, pursuant to section 101(1) of the Women’s Charter.
+This course of action may be more onerous, because of the need to prove the irretrievable breakdown of the marriage on the grounds of adultery, unreasonable behaviour, or desertion.

 The separation can end in either reconciliation or divorce.
-The conditions for divorce continue to apply.
-3 years of separation is required for divorce with both parties’ consent.
-4 years of separation is needed for divorce without consent.
+The eligibility conditions for divorce continue to apply if at least one spouse eventually decides to file for divorce.
+3 years of separation is required for divorce with both parties’ consent, while 4 years of separation is needed for divorce without consent.